grafeas/kritis/pkg/attestlib/tutorial.md

    ```

    ### JWT
    For JWT, the `VerifyAttestation` method additionally checks for the well-formedness of the JWT.
-In the header, it checks that the `crit` field is not populated; the `typ`, `kid`, and `alg` fields may be populated, but they are not used to verify the Attestation.
+In the header, it checks that the `crit` field is not populated; the `typ`, `kid`, and `alg` fields must be populated, but they are not used to verify the signature.

    The payload and signature are extracted from their respective sections of the JWT, and are used to cryptographically verify the signature.